Linuxbrew/brew/CONTRIBUTING.md

 ### Propose a feature

-* Please create a pull request with your change proposal using the [proposal template](https://github.com/Homebrew/brew-evolution/blob/master/proposal_template.md).
+* Please open an issue (or pull request if you have an implementation) with your change proposal.

 Thanks!